The Indian stock market is expected to open lower as trends on SGX Nifty indicate a negative start for the index in India.

 1 stock under F&O ban on NSE

-SAIL is under the F&O ban for March 3.
+Sun TV was the only stock under the F&O ban for May 3.
 Securities in the ban period under the F&O segment include companies in which the security has crossed 95 percent of the market-wide position limit.